 Unique Environment & Learning Spaces

-Instead of traditional classrooms, each learning space is designed for a purpose: design lab, discussion den, quiet learning nooks, computer lab, greenhouse, school garden, and CTE-focused spaces for manufacturing, biomedical science, business, and marketing.
+Envision combines traditional classroom designs with real-world, problem-based projects that include CTE classroom spaces such as a design lab, discussion den, quiet learning nooks, internet café, greenhouse, school gardens, and CTE-focused spaces for manufacturing, biomedical and agricultural sciences, business, and marketing.

 - Career Exploration